 You decide your own goals while you are here.
 You may continue to work or attend school, you might be focused on finding permanent housing or securing custody of your children.
 Whatever your goals are, we are here to help.
 You don’t need to decide anything right away.
 You’ve made the brave decision to leave and that is the most important step.

 Shelter rules and regulations

 Women’s Habitat understands that part of abuse is control.
-We believe women are the best decision makers of the own lives and will work with you to support you in achieving the goals you set for yourself.
+We believe women are the best decision makers of their own lives and we work with you to support you in achieving the goals you set for yourself.
 We operate from an anti-racist, anti-oppressive place and provide all of our services in ways that are transparent and non-judgmental.
 If you decide the shelter is not the best place for you and return home, we respect your decision.
 We ask our residents to respect one another, the shelter and the staff.

 Your safety at the shelter